 Published byat August 18th, 2021 , Revised On June 29, 2022

-The main body of an essay is the most important segment of an essay because the author can present their main arguments here.
+The main body of an essay is the most important segment because the author can present their main arguments here.

 On the other hand, the conclusion section reiterates the main body’s points and offers suggestions for future work without making any new arguments.